5 FAM 100

 5 FAM 115.6-2 Local Configuration Control Board (CCB)

 a.
 Bureaus and posts must establish and maintain a local configuration control board (CCB).
 A local CCB reviews changes affecting systems or applications for which the bureaus or posts are responsible.
-The local CCB can be in the form of a committee or it can consist solely of IRM representative(s) at post.
+The local CCB can be in the form of a committee or it can consist solely of DT representative(s) at post.
 The local CCB determines whether a change request can be approved locally or should be submitted to the IT CCB.

 c.
 Local CCBs must report local/post activity and approval of IT items to their IT CCB voting representatives and the IT CCB change manager.